rampeer/rampeer.github.io/_posts/2019-05-29-random-seeds.markdown

 However, for some reason, two consecutive runs with identical hyperparameters gave different results.

-Being unable to track the issue down in the project, I decided to make a script with a small model that reproduces the issue.
+Being unable to track the issue down in the project, I decided to make a script with a small script that reproduces the issue.

 ```python
 def create_mlp(dim):